 Every year, more than 40,000 adults in Tulsa, Oklahoma struggle with chemical dependency issues.
 Unfortunately, only 4,000 – 5,000 will ever end up getting the clinical treatment they require to get well.
-Landmark Recovery of Tulsa, Oklahoma was founded in order to help reverse the trends of drug abuse and overdoses by providing access to high-quality, affordable intensive outpatient services.
+Landmark Recovery of Tulsa, Oklahoma was created to help reverse the trends of drug abuse and overdoses by providing access to high-quality, affordable intensive outpatient services.

 Intensive Outpatient Rehab

 Landmark Recovery of Tulsa offers intensive outpatient services to help patients restore hope, function, and purpose to their lives.
 While taking part in IOP at Landmark Recovery of Tulsa, patients will participate in 3 sessions per week for 3 hours per day, working with licensed clinicians in a variety of different treatment modalities.
 Sessions include individual and group therapy covering topics such as crisis intervention, relapse prevention, case management, and trauma-focused psycho-education.

 Drug overdose rates within Oklahoma, while slowly shrinking, are still above the national average at 21.5 per 100,000 people.
 In Tulsa alone, co-occurring substance use and mental disorders are left undertreated, leading to a shorter average lifespan for Tulsa residents than anywhere else in Oklahoma.
 These alarming statistics underpin the necessity for expanding affordable and effective behavioral health treatment for Oklahomans in need.

 From 2015 – 2018, more than 1300 newborns tested positive for substance exposure in the womb.

 In 2014, Oklahoma was ranked number one in the abuse of painkiller drugs.

 In 2016, there were 899 drug overdose deaths in Oklahoma which represents a 68% increase from 2007.